- Join OSM US Slack.

 We are excited to announce two important product updates today.
 Following a period of closed beta testing, we are officially releasing our time zone API.
 Along with this release, we’ve given our developer documentation a long-overdue facelift and added an exhaustive API reference.

 Build time zone aware applications with our new Time Zone APIs!
-Whether you need to determine the local time zone of an event or determine all of the time zones for your waypoints on a trip, our new Time Zone APIs give you the simple tools needed to make your app a little bit smarter.
+Whether you need to determine the local time zone of an event or plan a round-the-world trip, our new Time Zone APIs give you the simple tools needed to make your app a little bit smarter.

 Our newest API enhances your applications with time zone information for any point on earth.
 You supply the coordinates, and we provide the time zone in a few useful formats, including the canonical time zone identifier and UTC offset information.
 In addition to the standard UTC offset, the time zone API provides any special offsets, such as if daylight saving or summer time is in effect.
 You can also specify an effective timestamp to retrieve the UTC offsets at a point in the past or future.
 Check out the documentation for the full details.